aspirepress/AspireSync/README.md

 ### Uploads

-AssetGrabber also uploads files to a location of your choosing, either in S3(-compatible) storage or local storage somewhere on disk.
+AspireSync also uploads files to a location of your choosing, either in S3(-compatible) storage or local storage somewhere on disk.

 You can configure the following enviornment variables to determine where uploads are placed.